IvoNet/tiny/README.md

 ```

 # Reading material
-If you want to know more about this step please read [this](http://ivo2u.nl/WU).
+If you want to know more about using a postgres database with glassfish please read [this](http://ivo2u.nl/WU).